 .
 Nepal Rastra Bank (NRB) Governor Prof. Dr. The bank and financial sector has been terrified by the statement made by Bishwanath Poudel in a public program.

-Speaking at a function organized to mark the anniversary of NAFIZ on Sunday, Governor Poudel had said, “Selling collateral of others for one’s benefit is part of corruption.”TAG_OPEN_p_23 The central bank does not take this as an excuse. ”
+On Sunday, Governor Poudel had said, “Selling someone else’s collateral for one’s benefit is a part of corruption.”TAG_OPEN_p_32 The central bank does not take this as an excuse. ”

-Bankers believe that Governor Poudel’s statement against the prevailing acts, rules and regulations could create anarchy in the banking sector and promote groups like ‘Save the Citizen’ led by medical entrepreneur Durga Prasain.TAG_OPEN_p_21
+Bankers believe that this statement made by Governor Poudel against the prevailing laws, rules and regulations can create anarchy in the banking sector and will give a boost to groups like ‘Save the Citizen’ led by medical entrepreneur Durga Prasai.TAG_OPEN_p_30

-At present, the Prasain Group has been spreading propaganda by illegally seizing the collateral auctioned by the bank, encouraging the borrowers who have taken loans from various financial institutions not to repay the loan, saying that “the interest will be waived”, “the loan should not be repaid”.TAG_OPEN_p_20 Bankers argue that the governor’s statement will boost the morale of such groups.
+At present, Prasai Group has been spreading publicity by illegally seizing the collateral auctioned by the bank, encouraging borrowers who have taken loans from various financial institutions not to repay the loan, saying “the interest will be waived” and “the loan should not be repaid”.TAG_OPEN_p_29 Bankers argue that the governor’s statement will boost the morale of such groups.

-A banker said that the governor’s public statement that “trying to profit by selling mortgages is corruption” will cause problems in the bank’s operation and will benefit the Prasai group.TAG_OPEN_p_19
+A banker said that the governor’s public statement that “trying to profit by selling mortgages is corruption” will cause problems in the bank’s operation and will benefit the Prasai group.TAG_OPEN_p_28

 } “There is never a policy of auctioning the collateral of the borrower as soon as the bank gives a loan,” the banker said.
 But if someone does something wrong, action will be taken against him.
 There is no example of banks not providing relief to borrowers if they are in trouble, otherwise how much land would there be in the name of banks across the country?”

-According to the Nepal Rastra Bank Act, 2058 and the Bank and Financial Institutions (BAFIA) Act, 2073, banks cannot lend without collateral.TAG_OPEN_p_15 The integrated directive issued by the Nepal Rastra Bank from time to time has also reiterated this provision.
+According to the Nepal Rastra Bank Act, 2058 and the Bank and Financial Institutions (BAFIA) Act, 2073, the bank cannot lend without collateral.TAG_OPEN_p_22 The integrated directive issued by the Nepal Rastra Bank from time to time has also reiterated this provision.
 Similarly, Clause 28 and 29 of the Loan Recovery Regulations of the Bank and Financial Institutions (BFIs) 2059 clearly mentions the loan recovery and auction process.
 Banks cannot recover arbitrary loans.

-The Act provides that if the loan is not paid, the mortgage will be auctioned and if necessary, the bank will accept it.TAG_OPEN_p_13 Similarly, Clause 18 of the Unified Directive on Credit Information and Blacklisting provides for the dissemination of false information, disbursement of loans to those who are blacklisted, or fines and actions against banks that do not recommend them in the blacklist.
+The Act provides that if the loan is not repaid, the collateral will be auctioned and the bank will accept it if necessary.TAG_OPEN_p_19 Similarly, Clause 18 of the Unified Directive on Credit Information and Blacklisting provides for the dissemination of false information, disbursement of loans to those who are blacklisted, or fines and actions against banks that do not recommend them in the blacklist.

-Bankers say that the bank officials may be punished for not obeying the directive, but the governor’s decision to act according to the law has created more confusion for the banking sector.TAG_OPEN_p_12
+Bankers say that the bank officials can be taken action if they do not obey the directive, but the governor has said that such an act is ‘corruption’ for the banking sector.TAG_OPEN_p_18

 प्रतिक्रिया दिनुहोस्